 Stones in His Pockets won the 2001 Olivier Award for Best New Comedy.

-‘It is clearly magical, this comedy by Belfast writer Marie Jones, dealing as it does with myths, memories, class and sex, with two actors who create a whole world on stage.
+‘[Stones in His Pockets] is clearly magical, dealing as it does with myths, memories, class and sex, with two actors who create a whole world on stage.
 The play itself not only sends up the delirious fantasy of film, it becomes a moving and heartfelt tribute to the imaginative power of live performance’

-‘If there is a more cleverly constructed, enterprisingly acted play on offer in London right now, I cannot think of it’
+‘If there is a more cleverly constructed, enterprisingly acted play [than Stones in His Pockets] on offer in London right now, I cannot think of it’